Tessaira/Ballistic-iwag/README.md

 The character can be controlled by either using the left and right arowkeys or the a and d keys, respectively.

+Or, in case playing is not for you, [here](https://youtu.be/JGouoljsAEY)'s the trailer.

 ---
 ### Specs: